 The first thing we should do in this case is to narrow the definition of school-going children:

-• are we talking about ALL age groups?
+• Are we talking about ALL age groups?

-• are we thinking of a specific age group only?
+• Are we thinking of a specific age group only?

-• are we thinking of children in a specific region/country/city?
+• Are we thinking of children in a specific region/country/city?

-• are we thinking of all school types and sizes?
+• Are we thinking of all school types and sizes?

 Now let's get back to our original task -- Identify users.